-If you have your eye on one of Bank of America’s great travel, cash back or balance transfer credit cards, be sure to check out your prequalified offers on CardMatch or through the Bank of America website.
+If you have your eye on one of Bank of America’s great travel, cash back or balance transfer credit cards, be sure to check out your prequalified offers through the Bank of America website.

 Bank of America offers credit cards for all kinds of spenders – from basic, no-frills cards with great intro APRs all the way up to a premium travel card.
 But many of these offerings are designed for applicants who already have good to excellent credit scores (above 670), so those teetering on the edge of this limit might be worried about a denied application.